omegaui/app_fleet/README.md

 <p style="font-family: Sen">
-App Fleet is a workspace management tool <strong>written entirely for the Linux Desktops</strong>, designed and finely tested on GNOME.
+App Fleet is a workspace management tool <strong>written entirely for the Linux Desktops</strong>, designed and finely tested on GNOME .
 It offers creation of workspace configurations that can later be launched using a startup workspace launcher.
 </p>